Christinaecb/christinas-nook/README.md

 ## Description

 In Module 21, we were tasked with refactoring a Book Search Engine.
 This application has been developed using the MERN stack, incorporating a React front end, MongoDB database, Node.js, Express.js, and API.
-It was initially configured to enable users to save book searches on the back end.
+It was initially configured to enable users to save book searches on the back end

 ## Table of Contents